Celebrate and educate, 200 glorious years of rail in the United Kingdom.

 L&Y/LMS “Pug” 11243 Demonstrations

 Get up close to a locomotive in action.
 This small steam engine was designed to facilitate the expansion of the Southampton Docks during a period of increasing trade.
-The crew of Pug 19 will be on sire to discuss the locomotive and explain some of the tools they work with.
+The crew of Pug 19 will be on site to discuss the locomotive and explain some of the tools they work with.

 Sunday 14 September – 200 Years of Rail Theatrical Performance